A Tour of Hampden

 This quintessential Baltimore neighborhood is home to some of the best restaurants, shops and art all along one main drag.
 Here’s how to make a day of your Hampden explorations.

 Originally built around the Jones Falls mills to provide homes for the millworkers, this north Baltimore neighborhood began transforming in the 90s, when artists began to take root.
-Hampden’s main drag, 36th Street aka “The Avenue,” is a great place to grab a bite, share a beer, check out some hip boutiques and vintage shops and immerse yourself in the overall vibe.
+Hampden’s main drag, 36th Street aka “The Avenue,” is a great place to grab a bite, share a beer, check out some hip boutiques and vintage shops and immerse yourself in the overall vibe of this ecclectic neighborhood.

 Things To Do in Hampden

-Most of the action is around Hampden’s main drag 36th Street, known as The Avenue, where you’ll find plenty of locally-owned shops and restaurants such as Doubledutch Boutique, Sixteen Tons, Atomic Books, Bazaar, Lovelyarns, The Food Market, Bluebird Cocktail Room and Zissimos Bar.
-And keep your eyes peeled for some local street art along the way—you can’t miss the giant flamingo hanging above Cafe Hon!
+Most of the action is around Hampden’s main drag 36th Street, known as The Avenue, where you’ll find plenty of locally-owned shops and restaurants such as Doubledutch Boutique, Atomic Books, Bazaar, Lovelyarns, The Food Market, Bluebird Cocktail Room and Zissimos Bar.
+The neighborhood is especially famous for its abundance of vintage stores, including Balto and Hunting Ground.

-When you’re ready to take a break from shopping, grab a coffee and local pastry from Artifact Coffee or sit down for some lunch at Café Hon, a classic diner celebrating the working-class women of 1960s Baltimore’s who spoke “Bawlmerese.”
-Then, enjoy dessert with some handcrafted, super-premium ice cream from The Charmery with Baltimore-inspired flavors like Old Bay caramel and Maryland mud.
+When you’re ready to take a break from shopping, grab a coffee and local pastry from Artifact Coffee or enjoy dessert with some handcrafted, super-premium ice cream from The Charmery with Baltimore-inspired flavors like Old Bay caramel and Maryland mud.